StergachisLab/DAF-QC-SMK/README.md

 ## Acknowledgements

-Thank you to Mitchell Vollger for providing the template for this Snakemake workflow and for common functions borrowed from here [common.smk](workflow/rules/common.smk)
+Thank you to Mitchell Vollger for providing the template for this Snakemake workflow and pixi.toml, and for common functions borrowed from here [common.smk](workflow/rules/common.smk)